Good Cheer Fund History

 The Salvation Army

-Founded in 1790 as the Charleston Orphan House, the mission of Carolina Youth Development Center's (CYDC) is to cultivate thriving youth and families.
-Last year, CYDC served more than 900 children and families across the Lowcountry.
-In addition to CYDC’s cottages for youth in foster care, are runaway or homeless or are transitioning into adulthood, CYDC provides community-based programs including parenting classes, family counseling and family skills workshops, grief support groups and summer literacy programs
+Founded in 1790 as the Charleston Orphan House, the mission of Landmarks for Families (formerly Carolina Youth Development Center) is to cultivate thriving youth and families.
+Last year, Landmarks served more than 900 children and families across the Lowcountry.
+In addition to cottages for youth in foster care, are runaway or homeless, or are transitioning into adulthood, Landmarks for Families provides community-based programs including parenting classes, family counseling and family skills workshops, grief support groups and summer literacy programs.

 Lowcountry Food Bank